ThemeMountain/docs/source/_sartre/integrations/mailchimp.blade.md

 }
 ```

 This increases the message size considerably, and can potentially lead to message clipping in Gmail.
 Increased CSS size can also lead to Gmail not taking the CSS into consideration at all.
-While we did test and found that Gmail's limit is not reached with our templates, always send yourself a test email to check.
+While we did test and found that Gmail's limit is usually not reached with our templates, always send yourself a test email to check.

+Note: the more modules you add to your template, the higher the risk of Gmail clipping your email becomes.

 ### Slow/buggy interface